solarwinds/snap-plugin-lib/tutorial/05-tools/README.md

 ## Stats server

-When plugin is controller by snap-mock, user can gather several statistics:
+When plugin is controlled by snap-mock, user can gather several statistics:
 - options used to start plugin,
 - number of tasks currently loaded,
 - number of collect request,